Student Rights, Responsibilities and Grievances

 Moreno Valley College works to ensure a safe, welcoming, and productive learning environment.
 As such, MVC has a student code of conduct as well as methods of reporting concerns or misconduct for both students and college employees.

-If you need immediate support or assistance, please contact the Behavior Intervention and Resource Team (BIRT).
-BIRT offers crisis intervention services and support for individual students.
+If you need immediate support or assistance, please contact the Student Assessment, Facilitation and Evaluation (SAFE) team.
+SAFE offers crisis intervention services and support for individual students.

 Student concerns are important to us.
 MVC strives to facilitate open communication and accountability.
 If an informal resolution is not satisfactory, a current or potential student, or group of students, may submit a complaint/grievance if they reasonably believe they have been subject to unjust action, denied rights as a student, or discriminated against by a college office or employee.
 Grievances can range from issues with fellow students to issues with employees, grading, and more.
 The Dean of Student Development and Wellness will contact you within a few business days of receiving the report.

 Grade, Registration and Financial Aid Appeals

 Academic waivers, extenuating circumstances petitions, and appeals regarding financial aid grants, registration dates and more can be accessed online through Admissions & Records.

 Students who wish to file a discrimination or sexual assault or harassment complaint may do so by reaching out to the Title IX Coordinator and their campus Title IX representative, led by Riverside Community College District’s Diversity and Human Resources division.

 Report Sexual Assault or Harassment

-Students who wish to file a sexual harassment complaint or report sexual assault may contact the Title IX Coordinator and their campus Title IX representative, the College Safety and Police department, or Student Health and Psychological Services.
+Students who wish to file a sexual harassment complaint or report sexual assault may contact the Title IX Coordinator and their campus Title IX representative, the RCCD Safety and Police department, or Student Health and Psychological Services.
 Students may also contact the local police or call 911 for any emergencies.